-In 1860, Thomas Birch, who’d been looking for gold for years with no success, got a drink of water from a creek and happened to see the very thing to which he’d-until then-fruitlessly devoted his life.
+In 1860, Thomas "Three-fingered" Birch, who’d been looking for gold for years with no success, got a drink of water from Bear Creek and happened to see the very thing to which he’d-until then-fruitlessly devoted his life.
 The town that sprang up around this initial find, Birchville, bore Birch’s name and sat atop the Continental Divide at just over 7,000 feet.

-During the Civil War, Birchville’s population plummeted, mostly as there were few able-bodied men left to protect against the Apaches, and Mexican miners renamed the town Pino Alto, which later became Pinos Altos.
+During the Civil War, Birchville’s population plummeted, mostly as there weren't many able-bodied men left to protect against Apaches.
+Upon resettlement a few years later folks reverted to an older name used by Mexican miners, Pino Alto, which became Pinos Altos.
 Interestingly, Birchville was under Confederate occupation from early 1861 until shortly after the Union prevailed at the Battle of Glorieta Pass, which occurred just outside Santa Fe in the spring of 1862.
-Virtually all of the tall Ponderosa pines from which the town got its name were eventually cut down by the mining boom years of the late 19th century.
+Virtually all the tall ponderosa pines for which the town got its name were cut down by the mining boom years of the late 19th century.

 After the Civil War, Fort Bayard was built to protect miners from continued Apache attacks.
 The town of Pinos Altos received a post office in 1866 and became fully legitimate, featuring a saloon, general store and dueling ground (now the site of Saint Alexis Catholic Church).
 But Apache attacks continued to plague the area until 1874, when a deal was struck whereby, as long as a cross remained standing on an adjacent mountain, there would be no fighting.
 Both sides held to the deal and the cross was upgraded a total of three times, just to be on the safe side.
 The above photograph is of the Pinos Altos Opera House, which was built in 1969 from original material salvaged from various buildings.